-The advance in non-human rights begs the question, from a Buddhist perspective, when we promise to liberate all sentient beings — or not to kill — just who do we include?
+The advance in non-human rights begs the question — from a Buddhist perspective, where we promise to liberate all sentient beings, or not to kill — just who do we include?
 If our definition includes all beings down to insects and octopuses, how do we reconcile our dependence on “lower” beings for survival?

 Increasingly, teachers are speaking out on non-human sentience and unnecessary suffering for these beings.
 When the Dalai Lama famously protested “cruelty to chickens” in 2012, it was inspired by an abundance of compassion (see “Dalai Lama and Chickens” below).
 How does the “Cambridge Declaration” from an international group of prominent scientists, stating that even octopuses feel emotions, change our view?
 More importantly, what do our teacher’s say?
 To help provide insight, we collected teachings from the Buddha, the Dalai Lama, Bikkhu Bodhi, Thich Nhat Hanh, Zasep Tulku Rinpoche, Karma Lekshe Tsomo, Lama Zopa Rinpoche, Kyabje Chatral Sangye Rinpoche, Geshe Thubten Soepa, and, of course, Stephen Hawking and the Cambridge Scientists.

 Mahayana Buddhists, who promise to Liberate All Sentient Beings” are often vegetarian out of compassion for the suffering of non-human beings—to fulfill Bodhisattva vow and the first precept of Buddha not to kill.
 For others, it is often convenient to avoid the topic, since we are often brought up culturally to accept the necessary killing of animals for survival.